ZenInternet/psfdx/README.md

 A web browser will appear, login to Salesforce as you would normally.
 This uses Salesforce's standard authentication which encrypts and stores the credentials locally.

-Other psfdx commands require a username - typically email address or alias - to use the local encrypted authentication details
+Other psfdx commands require a username, typically email address or alias.

 **2. Retrieve first 10 Salesforce Accounts**
 ```